Herculens/herculens/README.md

 - `lenstronomy` (1.9.3), for particle swarm optimization
 - `palettable` (3.3.0), for nicer colormaps for plots

-To run the notebooks, `jupyter` is (of course) also necessary, along with `matplotlib` for plotting.
+To run the notebooks, `jupyter` and `matplotlib` are also necessary.